Firebrand (DC Comics): Andre Twist

 Firebrand (Andre Twist) in The Battle For Blüdhaven #2 (January 2006), art by Dan Jurgens and Jimmy Palmiotti.

 In April 2006, Andre Twist was introduced in The Battle for Blüdhaven.
 He gains control over fire after his exposure to Chemo being dropped on the city.
 He also appears in the limited series, Uncle Sam and the Freedom Fighters, as a member of the new Freedom Fighters.
 Andre carries a bo staff, and has some measure of athletic and martial arts ability.

 In the 2007 Freedom Fighters series, Firebrand strikes up a relationship with Red Bee and is distraught when she is taken over by an alien insectoid race.
 Together, the Freedom Fighters save Red Bee and repel the insectoid's invasion.
 In the 2010 Freedom Fighters series, Firebrand is killed by Charles Lane, the grandson of the Jester.

 Janet Fals

 The fifth Firebrand, Janet Fals, appeared in The Unexpected, released in June 2018.

-Janet was killed during the Dark Multiverse invasion, but her father used his CIA connections to bring her back to life, releasing her remains to Civil Solutions, a futurist arms developer, who resurrected her with a new heart called the "Conflict Engine".
-The device requires her to start fights to stay alive, meaning she could not return to her old life or identity.
+Janet was a paramedic killed during the Dark Multiverse invasion, but her father used his CIA connections to bring her back to life, releasing her remains to Civil Solutions, a futurist arms developer, who resurrected her with a new heart called the "Conflict Engine".
+The device requires her to get into a fight at least once ever twenty four hours in order to stay alive, meaning she could not return to her old life or identity.
 She quenches her needs by fighting in underground matches as Firebrand.

 She had a flirtation with Joy, a female receptionist at V.A.
 Hospital in Mammoth City.
 Janet Fals/Firebrand's creator Steve Orlando has confirmed that she is a lesbian.